China fines Alibaba record $2.75 bln for anti-monopoly violations - Up News Info

 ($1 = 6.5522 yuan)

-(Reporting by Cheng Leng, Scott Murdoch, Yilei Sun, Josh Horwitz, Zoey Zhang, Yingzhi Yang, Kane Wu, and David Stanway; Writing by Sumeet Chatterjee; Editing by Himani Sarkar)
+(Reporting by Cheng Leng, Scott Murdoch, Yilei Sun, Josh Horwitz, Zoey Zhang, Yingzhi Yang, Kane Wu, and David Stanway; Writing by Sumeet Chatterjee; Editing by Himani Sarkar and William Mallard)

 Advertisement